fu5858/hibernate4Ex/README.md

-# hibernate4Ex
+# hibernate 4.x Practice
-Hibernate 4.x practice
+Hibernate 4.x practice to study by myself